Rotational invariance in critical planar lattice models: Abstract

 \section{Abstract}

-In this paper, we prove that the large scale properties of a number of two-dimensional lattice models are rotationally invariant.
-More precisely, we prove that the random-cluster model on the square lattice with cluster-weight $1\le q\le 4$ exhibits rotational invariance at large scales.
+We prove that the large-scale properties of a number of two-dimensional lattice models are rotationally invariant.
+More precisely, we prove that the random-cluster model on the square lattice with cluster-weight~$1\le q\le 4$ exhibits rotational invariance at large scales.
 This covers the case of Bernoulli percolation on the square lattice as an important example.
-We deduce from this result that the correlations of the Potts models with $q\in\{2,3,4\}$ colors and of the six-vertex height function with $\Delta\in[-1,-1/2]$ are rotationally invariant at large scales.
+We deduce that the correlations of the critical Potts models with~$q\in\{2,3,4\}$ colours are rotationally invariant at large scales.

+Our result is instrumental in proving the convergence of the six-vertex model to the Gaussian Free Field in a separate paper.